yoon-thiri04/yoon-thiri04/README.md

 ---
 <p align="center">
-  I love Naruto, strawberries, and music of all kinds—it’s what makes me feel alive. 🍥🍓🎧 <br>
+  I love Gaara, strawberries, and music of all kinds—it’s what makes me feel alive. 🍥🍓🎧 <br>
 </p>